 The estimation of ultimate liability arising from claims made under life insurance contracts is the Association's most critical accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the liability that the Association will ultimately pay for such claims.
 Previous experience and trends are fundamentally considered in determining the liability.
 In determining the provision for reserves, estimates are made as to the expected number of deaths, illness or injury for each of the years in which the Association is exposed to risk.
 These estimates are based on standard industry and national mortality and morbidity tables.
 The estimated number of deaths, illness or injury determines the value of possible future benefits to be paid out, which will be factored into ensuring sufficient cover by reserves, which in return is monitored against current and future premiums.
 Estimates are also made to future investment income arising from the assets backing life insurance contracts.
+These estimates are based on weighted average rate of return arising from the assets backing life insurance contracts.
 Refer to Note 26 for the key assumptions used in the estimation of provision for reserves.